Minhajul-Shobuj/online-bike-selling-website/README.md

 ## Benefit of this app

 ```
-You can use this app for any e-commerce businessman;
+You can use this app for any e-commerce business;
 ```

 ## Github code link